| <<

 methods, and it continues until we reach the goals set for the

+project.
 The final phase, Evaluation / Support Structures,

 involves measuring results, celebrating success and setting up